sjjessop/omnidep/README.rst

 ``dependency 'X' is not the preferred name: consider 'Y'``

-There are two formats that omnidep expects you to use to name dependencies in your project file: the "Normalized Name" as defined in `PEP 503 <https://peps.python.org/pep-0503/>`_ or the name the dependency uses for itself in its metadata.
-Any other name will work that normalizes to the same value, but inconsistent naming tends to lead to confusion, or to failing to find mentions when you search for them.
+omnidep expects you to use either of two formats to name dependencies in your project file: the "Normalized Name" as defined in
+`PEP 503 <https://peps.python.org/pep-0503/>`_ or the name the dependency uses for itself in its metadata.
+Any name that normalizes to the same value will work, but inconsistent naming tends to lead to confusion, or to failing to find mentions when you search for them.

-To fix: Use the name omnidep suggests.
+To fix: Use the name omnidep suggests, or the normalized name.

 ODEP008
 ^^^^^^^